henshinger/gpt-jupyterlab/README.md

 [![Github Actions Status](https://github.com/henshinger/gpt_jupyterlab/workflows/Build/badge.svg)](https://github.com/henshinger/gpt_jupyterlab/actions/workflows/build.yml)
 A JupyterLab extension.

+This is a Jupyter Lab extension that enables you to run GPT on your notebook cells.

 This extension is composed of a Python package named `gpt_jupyterlab` for the server extension and a NPM package named `gpt_jupyterlab` for the frontend extension.